Could a tiny ear clip zap away anxiety? new study tests it in young adults

 Summary

-This study tested a device that sends a tiny electrical current through the head (cranial electrotherapy stimulation, or CES) to see if it reduces anxiety in young adults aged 18-21 with generalized anxiety disorder.
-130 participants received either real CES or a fake (sham) device for several weeks.
-The main goal was to measure changes in anxiety symptoms using standard rating scales.
+This study tested a device that sends a very mild electrical current through clips on the ears (cranial electrotherapy stimulation) to see if it can reduce anxiety symptoms in young adults aged 18-21 with generalized anxiety disorder.
+130 participants were randomly assigned to receive either the real stimulation or a sham (fake) version for several weeks.
+The main goal was to measure changes in anxiety levels using standard rating scales.

 Disclaimer